matter-labs/zksync-web-era-docs/docs/dev/README.md

 Sidenote: These protocol details are mostly relevant when the zkPorter part is available:

 The main part of zkSync 2.0 is the state tree.
-It's a sparse Merkle tree with with a depth of 265, which holds account states.
-The topmost 8 bits denote the type of the protocol to be used (0 stands for `zkRollup` and 1 stand for `zkPorter`, the rest 254 types are reserved for the future).
+It's a sparse Merkle tree with a depth of 265, which holds account states.
+The topmost 8 bits denote the type of the protocol to be used (0 stands for `zkRollup` and 1 stands for `zkPorter`, the rest 254 types are reserved for the future).
 Each protocol has a storage space of `2^256` slots.

 _Note:_ Each account exists in each subtree at the same time, e.g. account can have its funds stored in cold reserve in the zkRollup part and have all trading done on the zkPorter side.